Connection and Recruitment

 Can international players do a post grad year?

-International basketball players can do a post grad year.
+International basketball players can absolutely do a post grad year.
 They will need to have graduated high school in their home country and not be older than a school or league’s age limit.
-If the player is coming from a country that does not have English as its official language they will have to prove their language aptitude via a TOEFL (Test of English as a Foreign Language) test or video interview with an admissions official.
+If the player is coming from a country that does not have English as its official language, most schools will require that they will have to prove their language aptitude via a TOEFL (Test of English as a Foreign Language) or Duolingo test.
+Schools also conduct video interviews to assess a potential student’s English proficiency.
 The reason for this is that the schools want the player to succeed when they arrive.
 If the player does not speak English it will make the year that much more difficult both on the court and in the classroom.
-If the player speaks English, has graduated and has the skill set that the basketball coach wants then he will be very attractive to a prep school.
-Each school will have a different set of financial requirements.
+If the player speaks English, has graduated, and has the skill set that the basketball coach wants then he will be very attractive to a prep school.
+Each prep school will have a different set of financial requirements.
 Some give aid to international players while others save that for domestic students only.
 It depends on multiple factors and I can help you determine if this option makes sense.

 How PREP Athletics can help basketball players find the right fitting post-grad program